 - Eyebrow combs make trimming brows much easier

-This versatile trimmer is a great option for men looking for a nose/ear trimmer that could also safety trimer their brows.
+This handy trimmer is an excellent option for men looking for a nose/ear trimmer that could cause also safety trimer their brows.
 It has two guards (3mm and 5mm) that make it easier to trim longer strands of hair without shaving it all off.
 If the Wahl 9818 grooming kit is too expensive, get this instead.

 7. Wahl 5545-400 Ear, Nose and Brow Trimmer